 “Castiel, you realize, don’t you?
 Haven’t you put it together yet?
 This isn’t a fight.
 It’s suicide by cop.”

 It felt true, but Castiel did not want to believe it.
 “No?
 No!”

 “Think about it, Cas.
 She made him, then denied him, then abandoned him.
 Maybe she’s even helping his archenemy, for all he knows.
-She’s got him so worked up about her he’s damn near lost his mind.
+She’s got him so worked up about her he’s damn near lost his mind and he’s damn near lost his mind anyway because of how she created him.
 You’ve been here as long as me, my brother, she doesn’t do things like this on accident.
 She never has.
 It’s a setup, dude.”